James4Ever0/simple-spiders-v2/README.md

-# extract-api
+# my-api
-extract resource and provide api
+some api for fun